 Hot Bed Press is the largest open access print workshop in the region.
 We provide specialist printmaking equipment and expertise in printmaking and book arts.
 There are facilities for screenprinting, etching, relief printing and letterpress and a whole lot more besides.

 Established in 1994 Hot Bed Press moved into the Casket Works in 2006.
 We have continually expanded over the past 7 years and now occupy 2 floors, (with 13 studios on the top floor), and have knocked through to expand our etching facilities.
-This Victorian warehouse gives us spacious industrial surroundings befitting the creative work that goes in here.
+This Victorian warehouse gives us spacious industrial surroundings befitting the creative work that goes on here.

 More about us…

 We believe in bringing in new innovations in printmaking such as gum arabic transfer techniques, copper sulphate, hydroplate, photo-carborundum and vasleine etch.
 However we don’t throw out the ‘old’.
 We incorporate new methods within tried and tested print processes with the intention of bringing in a hybrid approach that gives the best of both worlds.
-At Hot Bed Press we have incorporated recent innovations in printmaking into normal studio practise, such as the use of vegetable oil, new degreasants and mordants for etching.
-We will continue to improve and innovate on health and safety and environmental issues and to enhance creative printmaking practises making us a centre for excellence in the North West.
+At Hot Bed Press we have incorporated recent innovations in printmaking into normal studio practise, such as the use of vegetable oil, new degreasants and mordants for etching, solarplate etc. We will continue to improve and innovate on health and safety and environmental issues and to enhance creative printmaking practises making us a centre for excellence in the North West.

 We would love you to come and look around.
 Despite our rapid growth and reputation for high standard teaching and expertise we pride ourselves above all on being a friendly and open lot.
 Come and see for yourself and soak in the atmosphere.